reticulatedpines/magiclantern_simplified/modules/silent/README.rst

 ===============

 Take pictures in LiveView without shutter actuations.
 Format: 14-bit DNG, low-resolution, depending on LiveView mode (1080p, 720p, zoom and so on).

+You may want to load pic_view & file_man for reviewing pictures.

 Modes: